Collaborating With You to Restore Ease and Resilience in Your Body

 Grounded in professional integrity.

 I’ve been a Registered Massage Therapist since 2012, licensed by the College of Massage Therapists of British Columbia.
-I am currently on sabbatical and in non-practising status with the CMTBC, and I’m in the process of reinstating my licence with the intention to return to clinical practice in summer 2025.

 In addition to hands-on care, I’ve taught at massage therapy colleges, supervised student clinics, and mentored new practitioners as they build confidence, competence, and therapeutic presence.
-I also worked alongside the leadership team at a massage therapy college to co-create and implement a Student Resilience program—an initiative that brought together my passions for well-being, personal development, and maintaining sustainable excellence in high-pressure environments.
+I also worked alongside the leadership team at a massage therapy college to co-create and implement a Student Resilience Program—an initiative that brought together my passions for well-being, personal development, and maintaining sustainable excellence in high-pressure environments.
 These roles have deepened my respect for the intelligence of the body—and for the ethical and multifaceted responsibility we hold as health care providers.

 Though my massage therapy sessions are rooted in physical treatment and evidence-informed practice, my broader work is shaped by a deep commitment to personal growth, creative expression, and social responsibility.
 I maintain a creative practice, engage in ongoing inquiry about the nature of healing, and remain curious about the intersections of collective consciousness & spirituality, the physical & psychological human experience, and the impacts of partnering with the rhythms of the natural world.